Key Takeaways

 The Stress-Feedback Loop: Why Chronic Pressure Makes Criticism Harder

 This has practical implications for both giving and receiving feedback.
-When you are already running on depleted prefrontal resources, even well-delivered constructive criticism can trigger a disproportionate defensive response.
+When you are already running on depleted prefrontal resources, even well-delivered constructive feedback can trigger a disproportionate defensive response.
 Recognizing this pattern allows you to make strategic decisions about when to engage with critical feedback.
 If you know your regulatory capacity is compromised — you are exhausted, overwhelmed, or in the middle of a high-pressure period — it is neurologically sound to request that detailed feedback be scheduled for a time when your brain can actually process it.
 This is not avoidance.
 It is neural resource management.

 Building Long-Term Resilience to Critical Feedback